matrix-org/go-neb/README.md

 # Developing

+This project depends on `libolm` for the end-to-end encryption.
+Therefore, you need to install `libolm2` and `libolm-dev` on Ubuntu / `libolm-devel` on CentOS to be able to build and run it.

 There's a bunch more tools this project uses when developing in order to do things like linting.
 Some of them are bundled with go (fmt and vet) but some are not.
 You should install the ones which are not: